 The gravitational force operates between the sun and the planets in the solar system.
 Because of this, the planets revolve around the sun.
 At the same time, gravity also operates between planets and their satellites.
 Then, why don't all the planets and satellites fall towards the sun?

-Which forces are acting upon an aeroplane taking off into the sky?
+Use your brain power!
+Which forces are acting upon an aeroplane taking off into the sky ?